manisero/YouShallNotPass/docs/readme.md

   - fleunt api for building rules
 - approach to displaying validation errors in real scenario (e.g. web app)
 - consider allowing validators to return custom result, e.g. AnyValidator could return violated rules (although at least one rule passed, so there is no error)
+- consider possibility to register Func instead of IValidator / IValidationErrorFormatter
+  - but keep the interfaces, they are good for generic validators / formatters